bjornmeansbear/MFAthesis2014/NICETOHAVE.md

-# Nice to have if there is xtra or available time:
+# Nice to have if there is time:

-## Add Search
-Add a search input field under the Students Nav section.
-Should take text input and search all fields for students: name, statements, program, date, gallery, etc.
-Should retun list (in student section) with a header (see below) with the text input as the header.

 ## Add titles to groups within student list
 Especially for filters, so the user knows there's a filter on.